The Wu Tsai Neuro seminar series is consistently excellent and relevant to our neurosciences community because our speakers are nominated by you!

 Enter as much information as possible.
 Try to be accurate with name spelling and institution.

-Be prepared to have ALL of the following for each nominee:
+Submissions will be most efficient if you have all of the following ready for each nominee:

 - Seminar speaker’s name, title, institution, email address and lab website.

 - Content notes: regarding the likely topic and general theme of neuroscience (neurobiology, imaging, engineering, etc).
-Links to YouTube or TED Talks are useful to gauge presentation style.
+Links to YouTube or TED Talks help the seminar committee gauge presentation style.

 - Speaker notes: A brief statement of how the personal experience, perspectives and/or scientific expertise of the speaker brings diversity to the seminar series.